afrimove/afrimove_db/db_documentation/user_guide.md

 The **[AFRIMOVE spatial databases](http://eurodeer2.fmach.it/phppgadmin/)** is hosted at [Edmund Mach Foundation](http://www.fmach.it/).

-More information on the projects, including activities, partners, outcomes and news can be found at the **[AFRIMOVE website](http://www.AFRIMOVE.org)**.
+More information on the project, including activities, partners, outcomes and news can be found at the **[AFRIMOVE website](http://www.AFRIMOVE.org)**.

 The participation to the project and the use of the data stored in the database is ruled by the Terms of Use signed by each partner.
 It is a kind of gentlemen agreement mainly based on good sense.
 The most important point is *"[...]
 The Partners maintain full property and control of their own dataset [...]"*.
 No ownership is transferred and data are used only if data owners explicitly authorize it for each specific research.
 This also mean that data are not open to the public.
 But the network is open to any interested scientist.